kor-al/episodic-control-pong-game/README.md

 A calculated QECtable is saved (serialized) to a .xml archive.
 This file is quite heavy (~47 MB) but still readable.
 To decrease its size, a binary archive can be used.
 A small summary is also written to .txt file simultaneously with the archive.
 ### VAE
 A VAE is implemented using the TensorFlow library and the UnrealEnginePython plagin for Unreal Engine 4 (https://github.com/akashin/UnrealEnginePython).
-Both the encoder and decoder networks are convolutional.
+The encoder and decoder networks are both convolutional.
 The distribution of latent variables is chosen to be Gaussian while the decoder uses Bernoulli distribution since game screenshots are grayscale.

 ## Tuning parameters
 * number of neighbors (K - kKNN) [11]